rustsbi/rustsbi/README.md

 1. RustSBI should be used as a library.
 Under normal circumstances, RustSBI platform can be implemented with embedded Rust's `embedded-hal` libraries.
 2. Contributions are welcomed!
-We welcome to implement RustSBI for both FPGA cores and real cores.
+We welcome to implement and test RustSBI for both FPGA cores and real cores.
    Implementations for emulators are also welcomed.
-Fire a pull request if you are ready!
+If you are ready, start your own binary project and use RustSBI in it!
+3. If there is a bug in RustSBI project itself, fire an issue or pull request to let us know!

 ## License & Copyright